robertnowell/breadcrumbs/README.md

 ## Non-technical Description
 The idea for the application is that there is a lot of information that

-1. People would care to see.
+1.  people would care to see.
 2.  is connected to a specific location , and
 3.  is relevant to a specific time period.